stockhut/hsfl-master-ai-cloud-engineering/bruno/Readme.md

 ### User=test;HTMX

-This environment contains a placeholder where a valid jwt token has to be insertedi.
+This environment contains a placeholder where a valid jwt token has to be inserted.
 Is also sets the `HX-Request` header to `true`, so use this setting if you want to test hypermedia endpoints.